najibullahjafari/najibullahjafari/README.md

 ## 💬 Ask Me About

 - Anything related to React and Redux, HTML, CSS, Python, JavaScript, and problem-solving
-- Playing soccer, chess, Magic Rubik's and biking
+- Playing soccer, chess, Magic Rubik's cube and biking
 - VS Code, PyCharm, Git and GitHub

 ## 📫 How to Reach Me